ianstrang2/berkoTNF/docs/marketing_spec.md

 Season Setup: Define start/half/end dates, manage templates, and let the system track it all.

-Guest Management: Add ringers for a one-off, with separate stats until they “go regular.”
+Guest Management: Add guests for a one-off, with separate stats until they "go regular."

 Payout Certainty: Always receive full match fees — system fee is player-side.